Big Bend Trading Company

 Charley Harper Handcrafted Birds: Charley Harper born on a farm in West Virginia, studied art at the Art Academy of Cincinnati, where he later made his home.
 For more than 60 years, without computers, Mr. Harper captured color, shape and movement.
 He uniquely simplified intricate and complex lines through his painted art.
 Designed by Gold Leaf Design Group and approved by the Harper Estate, each of these birds is a representation of Mr. Harper’s “minimal realism.”

 Big Bend Collection Candles: Created exclusively for the Museum of the Big Bend, these artisanal soy candles were inspired by the desire to bring nature’s calm, serene fragrances of the Big Bend into all environments.
 Each candle is carefully crafted from start to finish in the USA, using only the finest, locally sourced materials to ensure the highest quality.

 Johnny Was: Boho Chic & Vintage-Inspired Style

 To view & print the coupon, you will need Adobe Acrobat Reader.

-Local Artists featured in the Big Bend Trading Company
+Local Artists at the Museum of the Big Bend

 Echoes of the Cordillera: Attitudes and Latitudes Along the Great Divide